TJH-RESEARCH/trauma-psychosocial-functioning/README.md

 # Replication Code: Predicting the Harm of Military Trauma on Functioning: Bayesian Models of Moral Injury and PTSD Related Psychosocial Functioning

+## To Do
+- Demographics table: add study 2 and 3.
+Create output file.
+- Univariate plots: edit to ensure they tell the story of zero-inflation
+- bivariate plots: what story should be told with these?
+Consider their presentation more carefully.
+- update 3rd dag to include participation
+- consolidate and clean up the generative model folder
+-

 ## Overview